Dashi-Media/easy-pricing-tables-free/readme.txt

 = Overview =

+Easy Pricing Tables is the first WordPress pricing table plugin built specifically for the block editor.

+Building pricing tables on your site has never been easier.
+Simply add the pricing table block to your post, fill in your prices and features, and publish.

+No coding required.
+Easy Pricing Tables lets anyone create a responsive pricing table in just a few minutes.

+= Easy Pricing Tables - WordPress Pricing Table Plugin Features =

 * Build beautiful WordPress pricing tables in minutes.

+* Works with any WordPress theme.

+* Responsive WordPress Pricing Tables - responds to fit any device.

 * Easy Pricing Tables implements conversion rate optimization (CRO) best practices and guides you through the process of creating a pricing table that converts.

 * Easy Pricing Tables works with any WordPress theme you have installed.
-After creating your first pricing table using Easy Pricing Tables, you can publish your pricing tables anywhere on your site using a shortcode.
+Use the pricing table block to build pricing tables in the post editor, or build in the plugin dashboard and add to your page via shortcode.

 * Gutenberg / WordPress 5.0 compatible.
-This plugin lets you create pricing table blocks, which you can add to your website using WordPress' new content editor.

-= Easy Pricing Tables - WordPress Pricing Table Plugin Features =

-*   Works with any WordPress theme
-*   Responsive WordPress Pricing Tables
-*   WordPress 5.0 and Gutenberg support - add pricing table blocks to your site
+Not just compatible.
+Easy Pricing Tables is built specifically for the block editor.

-*   Intuitive User Interface - building pricing tables has never been easier
+* Intuitive User Interface - building pricing tables has never been easier.
+Point and click to edit your table.

-*   Built-in Conversion Rate Optimization Best Practices
-*   Create Unlimited Pricing Table Rows
+* Create unlimited pricing table rows.

-*   Customize Your Pricing Table Design: Font-size, Color Pickers and Rounded Borders.
-*   Use Drag & Drop To Reorder WordPress Pricing Tables Columns
-*   Featured Your Most Popular Easy Pricing Tables Column
-*   Custom CSS - Add Custom CSS to your Pricing Table
+* Customize your pricing table design with color pickers, font pickers and native design settings.

+* Reorder pricing table columns with one click.

+* Featured Column - draw people to your most popular products by highlighting a featured column.

+* Save pricing tables as reusable blocks to add in multiple posts or pages.

+* Shortcode support for use with classic editor and page builders.

+* Add PayPal payment links, Stripe payment links, or any other checkout link to your pricing table buttons.

+* Automatically match column heights to keep rows aligned.

+* Customize text size and formatting with one click.

 *   [Check out Easy Pricing Tables Premium](https://fatcatapps.com/easypricingtables/?utm_campaign=ept-description-cta&utm_source=wordpress.org%2Fplugins&utm_medium=referral)